-Anne is delighted to offer the ten week Yoga4Health programme on Zoom.
-This programme was originally commissioned by the NHS is West London and is effective at helping patients manage stress, anxiety and mild to moderate depression.
+Anne is delighted to offer the ten week Yoga4Health programme.
+This programme was originally commissioned by the NHS in West London and is effective at helping patients manage stress, anxiety and mild to moderate depression.
 It is also effective for those at risk of Type 2 diabetes and cardiovascular disease.
 It teaches accessible self-care skills through yoga breathing, relaxation and mindfulness techniques.
 No prior experience is necessary.
 Gentle stretching and strengthening will be done mainly from a chair.
 Group discussion is also part of this unique programme and we’ll work through a different theme together each week.
-To find out more or to register, email firstname.lastname@example.org
+To find out more or to register, email email@example.com

 “Yoga consists of keeping the mind quiet and wakeful so that one is totally present in what one is doing.
 Thoughts no longer rush forth of themselves in all directions, but are carefully controlled and directed” from Bouanchaud, B. The Essence of Yoga: Reflections on the Yoga Sutras of Patanjali, p.5.
 (Sri Satguru Publications, Delhi 2001).